a-synchronous/rubico/README.md

 ## Motivation
 A note from the author
-> At a certain point in my career, I felt unhappy with my own style, and created this library in the pursuit of something better.
+> At a certain point in my career, I grew frustrated with the entanglement of my own code.
+While looking for something better, I found functional programming.
+I was excited by the idea of functional composition, but disillusioned by the complex hierarchy of effectful types.
+I started this project to capitalize on the prior while rebuking the latter.
 Many iterations since then, the library has grown into something I personally enjoy using, and continue to use to this day.
-I would now like to share that enjoyment with you.

-The core motivation for rubico lies at the intersection of the following three principles
+rubico's value resides at the intersection of the following principles:
  * [asynchronous code should be simple](https://dev.to/richytong/rubico-a-synchrnous-functional-syntax-motivation-20hf)
  * functional style should not care about async
  * functional transformations should be composable, performant, and simple to express